 - The native population would be acting illegally in

-gums and oils, all of which had become his personal property.
+had become his personal property.

-name of "taxation."
+for the living through labor.
 Regulations forbid the natives to sell

 rubber or ivory to European merchants and threatened agents with